SMS Marketing Blog | Subtext

 Written by Subtext | May 29, 2024

-Lights, cameras, and packed venues are the dream of any artist going on tour.
+Lights, cameras, and packed venues are the dream of any artist going on tour—but packed venues don’t happen by accident.
 Talent can open doors in the music industry, like taking your show on the road, but it takes a stellar promotion strategy to deliver as many fans in front of the stage as possible.

 The key to successful concert promotion is a well-built strategy that builds buzz, drives tour sales, and promises a memorable experience for your fans.
-This guide breaks down insider tips and tricks to teach you how to work your way to playing sold-out shows.
+This guide breaks down how to promote your concerts with insider tips and tricks to help you work your way to playing sold-out shows that fans can’t stop talking about.

-These eight concert marketing strategies are guaranteed to lead to show-stopping success.
+These eight concert marketing approaches are guaranteed to lead to show-stopping success.

 1. Create Compelling Tour Announcements